Worse than Random? An Embarrassingly Simple Probing Evaluation of Large Multimodal Models in Medical VQA: Probing Evaluation for Medical Diagnosis

+ProbMed is curated from two widely recognized biomedical datasets: MedICaT and ChestX-ray14.
+The data curation process, summarized in Figure~\ref{fig:flowchart}, involves the following steps:

-As illustrated in Figure~\ref{fig:flowchart}, ProbMed draws from two comprehensive biomedical datasets MedICaT and ChestX-ray14 to compile a diverse set of 6,303 images.
-MedICaT~\citep{subramanian2020medicat} contains 217k image-caption pairs from 131k open access biomedical papers.
-From this dataset, we selected 4,543 image-caption pairs focusing on a single organ and modality, with clear indications of normal or abnormal conditions.
-These images span three modalities (X-ray, MRI, and CT scan) and four organs (abdomen, brain, chest, and spine).
-ChestX-ray14~\citep{wang2017chestxray} comprises 112k frontal-view X-ray images from 30k unique patients, including 880 images with abnormalities marked by bounding boxes.
-We selected 1,760 images, balanced between healthy and abnormal cases, with disease labels and bounding box annotations.
+\paragraph{Image Selection:} From MedICaT~\citep{Subramanian2020MedICaTAD}, we extracted 4,543 image-caption pairs that focus on a single organ and modality with clear indications of normal or abnormal conditions.
+From ChestX-ray14~\citep{Wang2017ChestXRay8HC}, we selected 1,760 frontal-view X-ray images balanced between healthy and abnormal cases, including those with bounding box annotations for abnormalities.

-To create high-quality, balanced question-answer pairs, we generated metadata for each image.
-For MedICaT images, GPT-4~\citep{OpenAI-GPT4} was used to analyze captions, identify abnormalities, and extract positional descriptions using few-shot prompting.
-For ChestX-ray14 images, a positional reasoning module generated textual descriptors of abnormalities based on bounding boxes and image sizes.
-The standardized metadata across both subsets included unique condition names and positional descriptions for each organ-modality combination as candidates for later constructing adversarial question-answers.

-Using the metadata, we generated a diverse set of high-quality questions for each image, covering various diagnostic dimensions.
-Ground-truth questions were created based on available metadata, with "yes" answers.
-For each ground-truth question, we also created a corresponding adversarial question by selecting random adversarial entities and assigning "no" answers.
-This process included selecting alternative organs, modalities, and hallucinated conditions/findings.
-As shown in Table~\ref{table:statistics}, this process resulted in a total of 57,132 question-answer pairs, averaging 9 pairs per image.